 I have over 20 years of experience in the counseling field, getting my first job in a private mental hospital in 1993.
 Since that time, I have worked in public and private mental health settings, an elementary school, and as a director of a non-profit organization.
 Between 2000 and 2008, I maintained a private practice in Mebane -- seeing a variety of clients.
 The majority of my clients were referred from the county mental health center, a place where I used to work.

-Since 2002, I have worked full-time as an Assistant/Associate Professor in the Counselor Education Program at North Carolina Central University.
+Since 2002, I have worked full-time as an Assistant, Associate, and (now) Full Professor in the Counselor Education Program at North Carolina Central University.
 My primary role is teaching and supervising graduate students studying to become counselors.
 We are a CACREP-accredited counselor education program.
 My primary research area is in a topic that I have defined as "Digital Wellness" and the use of technology in counseling and counselor education.
 I teach classes in human development, career counseling (beginning and advanced), consultation, family counseling, assessment (beginning and advanced), and practicum/internship.
-I have co-authored a textbook in Consultation with SAGE Publishers - and currently have a contract on another related to career counseling with Cognella.
+I have co-authored a textbook on consultation with SAGE Publishers - and a textbook in career counseling with Cognella.
 If you want to know more about my academic involvement, please visit the program website: www.nccuCounseling.com.